gradle/gradle/design-docs/unified-configuration-and-task-model.md

 This story is about helping plugin developers understand why a rule defined by their plugin (or a collaborating plugin) did not bind, in the context of an actual build.

-## Story: Build user views report that shows information about the available model

-Add some command-line report to show basic details of the model space.

-## Story: Profile report contains information about execution time of model rules

 ## Story: Build author declares model element in build script

 ## Story: Plugin provides unmanaged object as model element